trustgraph-ai/pulumi-trustgraph-ovhcloud/README.md

 ### AI Endpoints Issues

 If AI features aren't working:
-1. Check that the AI model name is correct
+1. Check that the AI endpoint hostname is correct
 2. Verify AI Endpoints are available in your region
-3. Consider generating a dedicated AI token in the OVHcloud Control Panel
+3. Ensure your AI Endpoints token is valid

 ## How the config was built

+There's an AI model specified in config.json.
+Available AI models in OVHcloud AI Endpoints include:
+- `mistral-nemo-instruct-2407`
+- `mixtral-8x7b-instruct-0123`
+- `llama-3-8b-instruct`
+- `codestral-2405`

+The AI model specified in the config.json should match the model in the AI endpoint hostname specified in the Pulumi config.

 ```
 python3 -m venv env